 The show is about the guests, and I am thrilled and privileged to be able to invite so many fascinating people to join me in discussion.

-The schedule for the winter is set (airdates — not guests — subject to change, and all times are (usually) Wednesdays at 9-10am PST on KZSU-FM unless otherwise noted):
+The schedule for the winter is being set (airdates — not guests — subject to change, and all airtimes are to be announced and streamed at KZSU-FM):

-New shows begin April 17 and will include:
+New shows begin in February 2015 and will include:

-I am now booking guests for the Fall quarter of 2013, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
+I am now booking guests for the spring quarter of 2015, which begins in April 2015, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
 Meanwhile, thank you for listening and I hope that you enjoy the shows as much as I enjoy doing them!